 Such provisions could be extended to create a stepped floor by setting different reserve prices for different tranches of allowances.
 This would in effect offer a supply schedule into the market, representing different prices and quantities of abatement.
-Indeed something like this already exists in the California scheme where the effect of the price floor is supplemented by a soft ceiling in the form of a price containment reserve which is allocated in stages at successive price thresholds, and in this way seeks to limit the price of allowances, where successive additional tranches of allowances are available at prices of $40/tCO2, $45/tCO2 and $50/tCO2, which like the floor price are indexed to increase over time.
+Indeed something like this already exists in the California scheme where the effect of the price floor is supplemented by a soft ceiling in the form of a price containment reserve which is allocated in stages at successive price thresholds, and in this way seeks to limit the price of allowances.
+Successive additional tranches of allowances available at prices of $40/tCO2, $45/tCO2 and $50/tCO2, which like the floor price are indexed to increase over time.

 Reserve prices resemble similar features in many types of auctions for different sorts of products, whether they are there to prevent your favourite Rembrandt selling for a few pounds, or your latest e-bay offering selling for a few pence.

 How auction reserve prices work in practice

-Under the California ETS (Quebec has very similar arrangements) there is an auction reserve price of $10/tonne in 2012, which rises at 5% p.a. plus an inflation adjustment, and is currently $13.57/tonne.
+Under the California ETS (Quebec and Ontario have very similar arrangements) there is an auction reserve price of $10/tonne in 2012, which rises at 5% p.a. plus an inflation adjustment, and is currently $13.57/tonne.
 Any allowances that are not sold at auction are retained by the regulator, the Air Resources Board (ARB), in an Auction Holding Account.
 The holding account allowances are not made available again through the auction until the price has exceeded the floor price for two consecutive quarterly auctions, and return is subject to a limit of 25% of the total allowances available at each regular quarterly auction.
 As a result, a surplus in the Auction Holding Account may take time to be drawn down.